The cause of Takayasu arteritis is unknown.

 (See Overview of Vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more .)

 Takayasu arteritis is rare.
-It is more common among Asians but occurs worldwide.
+It is more common among people who are Asian but occurs worldwide.
 It affects mostly women aged 15 to 30.
 The cause of Takayasu arteritis is unknown.

 The aorta and its branches, including arteries that take blood to the head and the kidneys, become inflamed.
 In about half of people, the pulmonary arteries are also affected.
 Inflammation may cause sections of these arteries to become narrow or blocked.
 The walls of the aorta or its branches may thicken, resulting in a bulge (aneurysm).
 The affected arteries cannot provide enough blood to the tissues they supply.